-Deborah P. Corum, who has over 20 years of experience in intercollegiate athletics, is in her first year as the Senior Associate Director of Athletics/Sport Administration and Senior Woman Administrator at the University of Connecticut.
+Deborah P. Corum, who has over 20 years of experience in intercollegiate athletics, is in her third year as the Senior Associate Director of Athletics/Sport Administration and Senior Woman Administrator at the University of Connecticut.

 In her role at UConn, Corum serves as the sports administrator for women's basketball, volleyball, softball, field hockey and golf.
 She serves as chair of the Sports Administrators Group and responsible for gender equity, athletic training, strength and conditioning, sports performance and strategic planning.

 Corum comes to UConn after spending the previous 12 years at the Southeastern Conference after working at the league for a total of 19 years.